-The Minnesota Twins will host the Texas Rangers for game two of their four-game set this Friday from Target Field.
-Minnesota stole game one by two last night, 7-5.
+The Minnesota Twins will host the Texas Rangers for their series finale this Sunday from Target Field.
+Texas took game three with a big ninth inning, 6-2.

 Rangers Preview & Projected Starter

-Texas moved to 72-55 after losing to Minnesota.
-The Rangers have now dropped seven straight games, and something has to give soon before they lose their AL West division lead.
+Texas moved to 73-56 after losing to Minnesota.
+The Rangers finally broke through and got back into the win column with clutch hitting, and they’ll look to keep pace with the three-way dance atop the AL West with a win here.
 The Texas offense is scoring 4.88 runs per game, while batting .272, with a .341 on-base percentage.
 The pitching staff carries a 3.77 ERA, with a 1.20 WHIP.

 Rangers Player Trends & Props

-• Corey Seager has multiple hits in three of the last four games, and he leads the AL in batting (.345), while being second in the team in homers (24) with 77 runs batted in.
+• Corey Seager has multiple hits in four of the last six games, and he leads the AL in batting (.347), while being second in the team in homers (24) with 77 runs batted in.

 • Marcus Semien homered in the game one loss, and he leads the team in hits (148) and runs (97), with splits of .278/20/80.

 • Adolis Garcia has recorded a hit in four of the last five games, and he leads the Rangers in home runs (31) and RBI (93).

 • Nathaniel Lowe has totaled multiple bases in four of the last six games, and he’s posting a line of .279/15/67.